Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * _Confirmation Emails_ - Using emailjs to also send an email to the user to confirm their email has been received - this will be implemented in the future as the user alreday gets a pop up informing them that the email has successfully been sent.

+* _Styling_ - Better styling of the pop up that tells users thier email has been sent successfully.

 ## Technologies Used

 ### Languages-